 And imagine the relief they felt, when the noise of the drums began again!

-However, I can also picture the Natives (who could read the newspapers) intentionally putting a stop to the constant beat of their drums.
+However, I can also picture the First Nations men (who could read the newspapers) intentionally putting a stop to the constant beat of their drums.
 I think they may have been laughing.

 It is something else to add to your picture of Edmonton House, however — the constant drum beats from the village just outside the post walls.
 Another noise to add to the barking and howling of the many dogs.
 This was not a quiet place, by any means.

 If you wish to purchase my book, “The York Factory Express,” you can do so through my publisher, here: http://ronsdalepress.com/york-factory-express-the/ Thank you!